mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 ### Update a Custom Resource

-Once created a Custom Resource, it is possible to update it.
+Once you have created a Custom Resource, it will be possible to update it.
 Click on the Custom Resource you want to update in the sidebar, and you will see a YAML editor.

 The Custom Resource has some supported fields, other fields will be ignored.
 The supported fields are: